UNC-Libraries/SCTS-Documentation/Labelling and Putting Stuff Away.md

 The principle behind housing Z-style is that you find the next available place for your materials in the run of boxes or drawers.
 Each box or drawer is numbered and this number is recorded in the location database.
 There will also be a place for you to record your item numbers, usually on the lid of the box or the front of the drawer, as a double-check.

-Unlike the three-part item number, the box number or drawer number represents the item's physical location and is recorded in the location database, but not recorded in the finding aid.
+Unlike the three-part item number, the box number or drawer number represents the item's physical location and is recorded in ArchivesSpace, but not recorded in the finding aid.
 For example, an oversize paper folder may have the item number OPF-2504/3 and be housed in Oversize Box 25.
 Patrons would request the folder using the number OPF-2504/3.
-Research and Instruction staff would check the database and see that that particular folder can be found in Box 25.
+Research and Instruction staff would check ArchivesSpace and see that that particular folder can be found in Box 25.

 ![Photograph Zs](https://user-images.githubusercontent.com/58087302/79476026-7fad1580-7fd6-11ea-9c91-694eefcdd70b.jpeg "Photograph Zs are housed in order")
 ![Oversize paper and photograph Zs](https://user-images.githubusercontent.com/58087302/79476377-e6caca00-7fd6-11ea-8e75-7cb38a038c3d.jpeg "Oversize paper and photographs are housed Z-style, but not necessarily in collection number order")